 It is hard to really generalize what it is like driving in Korea, but I can say it is not like that.
 On one hand, I could argue that drivers here are much more relaxed then they are back home.
 But I could also easily argue the opposite.
 In one week, I stalled out, cut off other drivers and drove well below the speed limit without hearing one honk or curse word.
 That same week, I watched a cabbie cut off another driver, stop him in his tracks, walk back to the car and punch the driver through the window.
 It is a bit of crapshoot when you get out on the road in Gwangju, but I would be lying if I didn’t say that it has mostly been positive.

 I bought a bike on my 30th birthday, partly to offset my increasingly lame and old tendencies.
 I was starting to hear it from my 26-year-old wife about my being in bed before 10PM.
 “You are old!” she would taunt.
 Drastic actions had to be taken.

 It wasn’t just my mid-life crisis that made me buy a bike, it was also that Lindsay and I wanted to feel like we had more opportunities to see and experience Korea.
 In the few months that I have been a biker, it has certainly done just that.
 I feel like you really get to know a culture when you are out there on the road with them.

 They have mostly accepted me into their road fraternity.
-Beside the occasional stares Lindsay gets when she is on the back, they hardly even look at me, not even to give me the middle finger.
+Besides the occasional stares, Lindsay gets when she is on the back, they hardly even look at me, not even to give me the middle finger.